orcodeep/CSAPP/notes/Readme.md

 So in a signal handler we should save the `errno` in a local int variable before the actual handler code starts and after the handler code is finished, write the previously saved errno state to `errno`.

+# global shared variables should be declared `volatile`

+If both the main subroutines and the signal handler can update the same global variable, that variable should be a `volatile` or else compiler may put the variable in a register.

+**Using `volatile` tells the compiler to always read/write the variable from memory(cpu_cache, ram whatever(hardware managed)).**

+Why its a problem:

+- Registers are compiler managed storage.
+If the compiler keeps the variable in a register, it might never read updates made by a signal handler.<br><br>
+main routine/subroutine catches the variable in a register while the signal handler updates memory - the main routine keeps using the old value.

+# Temporarily blocking all signals to protect shared data structures

+The signals should be blocked while a handler is accessing a shared data structure to protect possible corruption because:

+- A signal can be delivered while the main program is executing code or another signal handler is executing.
+So if handler functions use the global/static variables, it might be interrupted by other handlers which may access it.
+So you can get inconsistent state or data races leading to undefined behaviour.

+## If no increments needed global flag should be declared as `volatile sig_atomic_t`

+An increment is a multi-step operation that requires a read -> modify -> write sequence not a single indivisible operation.

+Why this is a problem:

+Imagine main routine is doing `counter++` and a signal arrives in the middle:

+- Main reads `counter = 5`

+- Signal handler runs and sets say `counter = 10`

+- Main continues: adds 1 -> 5+1 = 6

+- Main writes 6 back to counter.

+Result: The update by the signal handler is lost.
+The main routine overwrite it.
+So increment is not atomic.

+**If no increment needed, `sig_atomic_T` alone is enough and there is no need to block signals**

+Here's why:

+- `sig_atomic_t` guarentees that a **read or write of the variable is atomic**, meaning it can't be interrupted in the middle.

+- So if a signal arrives at any time, the main routine will either see the old value or the new value - never a corrupted one.

+**If you truly want the value set by the handler**, you need to make the read -> write -> modify sequence atomic:

+- Block signals arount the increment.<br><br>
+This ensures the handler cannot run in the middle of your increment, **so you are always incrementing the latest handler value**.